clayallsopp/relay-101/README.md

 }
 ```

 Note that our GraphQL now begins with the root query.
-Relay allows injection of fragments and variables, which is how components share (but do not duplicate) their data requirements to their parent components.
+Relay allows injection of fragments via ES6 string interpolation, which is how components share (but do not duplicate) their data requirements to their parent components.

 Time to get something on the screen!
 Change our old rendering code to this: